Tensor Fascia Lab

 Fascia is a connective tissue network that surrounds and connects muscles, bones, organs, and other structures throughout the body.
 It plays an important role in how forces move through the body and how we maintain posture and movement.

-Structural Bodywork focuses on how tension and support are organised across the entire body rather than working only on isolated areas of discomfort.
+Structural Integration focuses on how tension and support are organised across the entire body rather than working only on isolated areas of discomfort.

 The approach looks at how different regions influence one another within the body's structural system and works with the fascial network to improve overall organisation and movement.